akhomy/docker-compose-lamp/README.md

 For running multiple instances on your local machine you could update IP range or port inside **docker-compose.yml**.
 For this, on your instance change IPs to another range, e.g. from `172.55` to `172.54.*`.
 The same is for ports.

-You could edit your hosts file for accessing via domain name by adding lines:
+You could edit your system host file for accessing containers via domain names by adding lines:

 `172.55.0.3 phpmyadmin.dockerlamp`